FAQ

 What assurances do I have?

-‘So test he who binds himself forever!’ - Even if permanent make-up does not last forever, it is extremely important to find out exactly who you are trusting with this important step beforehand.
+‘So consider carefully before committing yourself!’ – Even though permanent make-up does not last forever, it is extremely important to find out exactly who you are entrusting yourself to before taking this important step.

 What can be pigmented?